mohsenSy/ansible-role-prometheus/README.md

 =========

 This role can be used to install prometheus monitoring solution and configure it easily using variables.
-It supports all ubuntu versions, debian 8, centos 6, centos 7 and fedora 14.
+It supports all ubuntu versions, debian 8 and centos 7.

 Requirements
 ------------